giodestone/full-stack-notes-dockerized/README.md

 This development environment uses Dev Containers.

-0. Install VSCode and the [Remote Develpment extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
+0. Install VSCode and the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 1. Follow 'How To Run'
 3. Make sure the container is running.
 4. Navigate to the 'Remote Explorer' Tab